-The student may submit complaints related to program noncompliance with ACEND accreditation standards directly to ACEND only after all other options with the program and the institution have been exhausted.
+The student may submit complaints directly to ACEND only after all other options with the program and the institution have been exhausted.

 Student Support Services

 Health Services

 First aid, health education, and simple diagnosis and treatments for minor illnesses by a registered nurse on campus are available at little or no cost.
 Medical services for more serious cases may be received at the Baptist Medical Center Arkadelphia or at the office of local physicians.
 The costs for medications and supplies used during an illness are not included in university general fees.
 It is recommended that every student be covered by some form of health insurance.
 International students are required to enroll in the medical insurance policy before registering.